-Nicholas Teh, Assistant Professor of Philosophy at the University of Notre Dame, presents an ongoing research project to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.
+Nicholas Teh, Assistant Professor of Philosophy at the University of Notre Dame, presents his research project, "Fräulein Noether and the Interpretation of Symmetry," to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.

 If you'd like to attend this event, please contact Carolyn Sherman at firstname.lastname@example.org to confirm space availability.

 Professor Teh previously held postdoctoral research fellowships at the Department of Applied Mathematics and Theoretical Physics, University of Cambridge and the Quantum Group at the Oxford University Comlab.
 Before that, he read for a PhD in History and Philosophy of Science at Trinity College, Cambridge.